aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 ### Starting the process

-To start, the `eksctl anywhere` command is used to generate a cluster config file, which you can then modify and use to create the cluster.
+To start, the `eksctl anywhere` command is used to generate a cluster config file, which you can then modify and used to create the cluster.
 The following diagram illustrates what happens when you start the cluster creation process:

 ![Start creating EKS Anywhere cluster](/images/eksa-start.png)